vmoreno02/startup/README.md

 Using environment variables to hold passwords is a really cool idea.
 I didn't know you could do that, and it opens a lot of possibilities, though it's not the most secure option ever.
 The difference between the 'db' variable and the 'collection' variable confused me at first, but I think that collections are like little tables inside the bigger table, so we could also do client.db('simon').collection('bestplays') or something and it would show up in the simon database.

+// simon login

+I've been stressing over how to do my startup's login function for a while, and it's nice to finally understand how logging in and out works.
+It's nice that hashing and decrypting passwords can be done automatically and how the code is split between login.js and index.js.
+The logic of what is required to authenticate and add new and existing users is in logic.js and the actual api calls are in index.js.

 ----------------NOTES----------------

 // DNS